capy-ui/documentation/docs/getting-started/first-application.md

 :::note

-In the documentation, `anywidget`, which is implemented using `anytype`, refers to any widget constructed with their function or the [Widget](https://github.com/capy-ui/capy/wiki/Widget) type.
+In the documentation, `anywidget`, which is implemented using `anytype`, refers to any widget constructed with their function or the [Widget](https://capy-ui.org/api-reference/#capy.widget.Widget) type.

 :::

-So let's set `capy.Button(.{ .label = "A Button" })` as our window's widget:
+So let's set `capy.button(.{ .label = "A Button" })` as our window's widget:
 ```zig title="src/main.zig"
 const capy = @import("capy");
 pub usingnamespace capy.cross_platform;